2023 Best Social Sciences Schools in California

 The average amount in student loans that social sciences majors at SCU take out is $22,000.

-With a ranking of #6, Santa Rosa Junior College did quite well on this year’s best schools for social sciences students.
+Santa Rosa Junior College ranked #6 on this year’s Best Social Sciences Schools in California list.
 SRJC is a large public school located in the midsize city of Santa Rosa.

 University of California - Los Angeles did quite well in this year’s ranking of the best schools for social sciences students.
 It came in at #7 on the list.
-Located in the large city of Los Angeles, UCLA is a public college with a very large student population.
+Located in the large city of Los Angeles, UCLA is a public college with a fairly large student population.

 Social Sciences majors at UCLA take out an average of $14,584 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $208.